smartnsoft/FlappyTranslator/README.md

 # flappy_translator

-A tool which automatically generates Flutter localized resources from CSV and Excel files.
+A tool which automatically generates Flutter localization resources from CSV and Excel files.

 This is especially useful as any team member can edit the CSV/Excel file, with the subsequent translations imported into the project with the use of a simple terminal command.
 This contrasts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.
 More information can be found in [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#an-alternative-class-for-the-apps-localized-resources).